OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

       </Hosts>
 ```

-For the `Contoso Subject and CC Checker.xml` manifest file, the function file and function name to call on message send event looks as follows:
+For the `Contoso Subject and CC Checker.xml` manifest file, the function file and function name to call on message send event is shown in the following example.

 ```
 <Hosts>